 Driving after testing

-According to the FMCSA, you may allow a driver to continue to drive while waiting for results of the controlled substances test, provided law enforcement officials have not imposed any restrictions.
+According to the FMCSA, driver may continue to drive while waiting for results of the controlled substances test, as long as law enforcement officials have not imposed any restrictions.

 Type of test

-The federal government only allows breath alcohol tests and urine tests and the collector must be DOT certified.
+The federal government only allows breath alcohol tests and urine tests conducted by a DOT certified collector.
 Businesses not regulated by the federal government can choose between urine or oral fluid testing.

 DOT rules state you are not allowed to require a blood alcohol test, even if the breathalyzer is broken.
 Instead, document the reasons why a breath alcohol test was not completed.